niicao/google-photos-downloader/README.md

 # Google Photos Downloader

 ### Motivation
-The main reason why I started this project was to solve my problem of having to seek my favorite photos inside each album in Google Photos, downloading them and then processing each one (adding a white frame).
+The main reason why I started this project was to solve my problem of having to seek my favorite photos inside each album in Google Photos, downloading them and then processing each one (reducing size to Instagram's max resolution with minimum detail loss and adding a white border around it).

 ### Main Goal